greypag/joe_portfolio/README.md

 # [Project 1 - AirBnb Data Analysis](AirBnb Data Analysis Project.pdf)

 ## Overview
-To analysis Airbnb data from 2019 to 2020, find out the factors that affect the price and the booking.
-Also generate a prediction model to suggest what facility and which location can help boost up the price and booking enquiries.
+To analyze Airbnb data from 2019 to 2020, investigate which factors affect the price and the booking schedule.
+Also, generating a prediction model to suggest what facility and which location can help boost up the price and booking inquiries.

 <details>

   <summary>Click for more detail</summary>

 ## Task
-- Use R to do data cleaning and manipulation, clustering, and correlation test to isolate necessary feature
+- Use R to do data cleaning and manipulation, clustering, and correlation test to isolate necessary feature.
-- Use NLP and SVM to build regression model, to identify what feature affects the renting price and build a prediction model.
+- Use NLP and SVM to build a regression model, identify what feature affects the renting price, and build a prediction model.
 - Use Tableau and R markdown for reporting.

 ## Notes
-As the only one in the team has 10 years of coding experience, I handle a bit more coding than others than others.
+As the only one in the team who has 10 years of coding experience, I handle a bit more coding than others.
 The whole team design what features we need for analysis/prediction, and I help with coding.
-Each of us involved all the K-mean clustering, Regression model, analysis and visualization.
+Each of us involved all the K-mean clustering, Regression model, analysis, and visualization.
-I only work a bit more on NLP/SVM.
+I work a bit more on NLP/SVM.

 ## Preview
 <img src="images/cluster.png" alt="k-mean cluster" width="640"/>